 GeneCards Summary for EIF3G Gene

 EIF3G (Eukaryotic Translation Initiation Factor 3 Subunit G) is a Protein Coding gene.
-Diseases associated with EIF3G include Parainfluenza Virus Type 3 and Narcolepsy.
-Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
+Diseases associated with EIF3G include Narcolepsy.
+Among its related pathways are Translation Factors and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.

 UniProtKB/Swiss-Prot Summary for EIF3G Gene